How To Remove a Core Plug

-As with most automotive repairs area, you are working on (in this case the core plug opening) must be thoroughly dry of any coolant and cleaned of any rust, old paint or localised debris before installing.
-It is also worthwhile using some sort of sealant to provide a guaranteed seal once the new core plug is installed.
-High-quality sealants like Elring Dirko, Victor Reinz Reinzosil or Hylomar Blue are recommended but use only a small smear around the edge of the core plug.
+As with most automotive repairs, the area you are working on (in this case the core plug opening) must be thoroughly dry of any coolant and cleaned of any rust, old paint or localised debris before installing.
+It is also worthwhile using some sort of sealant to provide a guaranteed seal.
+High-quality sealants like Elring Dirko, Victor Reinz Reinzosil or Hylomar Blue is recommended but use only a small smear around the edge of the core plug.

 Dish type core plugs should be installed with the concave side facing inwards and the convex (bump) facing outwards.
 A dished type core plug will need to be positioned correctly in the opening and then given a sharp hit to the centre of the convex (bump) with a ball pein hammer or flat ended punch.
 The plug will then expands slightly sealing tight to the end of the opening.
 Sometimes the opening will have a lip which the core plug will sit against which makes it a lot easier to install.

-It is also worth noting that some sealants take longer to cure than others, check the curing times before refilling the coolant and be mindful of any leaks before and during running the engine up to temperature.
+It is also worth noting that some sealants take longer to cure than others.
+Check the curing times before refilling the coolant.
+Also be mindful of any leaks before and during running the engine up to temperature.

 Unfortunately, there is no off the shelf catalogue available for any engine core plugs sets/kits.
-All the core plugs sets/kits listed on the web store have been created from scratch using engine data or engines that have come through our workshop for repair.
+All the core plugs sets/kits listed on our ECP shop have been created from scratch using engine data or engines that have come through our workshop for repair.